-Reserve: An account used to indicate that a portion of a fund balance is restricted for a specific purpose.
+balance is restricted for a specific purpose.

-Revenues: All amounts of money earned or received by the City from external sources.
+Revenues: All amounts of money earned or received by the City Tax Rate: An amount applied to the taxable value of assessed from external sources. property, expressed as so many cents per \$100 of assessed property.

 Revenue Bonds: Bonds usually sold for constructing a project that will produce revenue for the governmental entity.
-All or part of the produced revenue is used to pay the principle and interest of the bond.
+All or part of the bond.

-SCADA: Supervisory Control and Data Acquisition is an automated system that is the normal daily means of water system operation.
-This automated system records flow data, operates pumps and valves.
+Texas Municipal Retirement System (T.M.R.S.): An agent SCADA: Supervisory Control and Data Acquisition is an multiple-employer public retirement system.
+Hudson Oaks automated system that is the normal daily means of water provides pension benefits for all permanent employees through system operation.
+This automated system records flow data, a joint contributory plan in the state wide Texas Municipal operates pumps and valves.
+Retirement System.